131250208/TPlinker-joint-extraction/README.md

 **TPLinker: Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking**

 TPLinker is a joint extraction model dealing with the issues of relation overlapping and nested entities, immune to the influence of exposure bias, and achieves SOTA performance on NYT (TPLinker: 91.9, TPlinkerPlus: **92.6 (+3.0)**) and WebNLG (TPLinker: 91.9, TPlinkerPlus: **92.3 (+0.5)**).
 This repository contains all the code of the official implementation for the paper: **TPLinker: Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking.** \[[PDF](https://arxiv.org/abs/2010.13415)\]
 The paper has been accepted to appear at **COLING 2020**.
-Note that the details of TPLinkerPlus will be published in the extended paper, which we are still working on.
+Note that the details of TPLinkerPlus will be published in the extended paper, which is in progress.

 - [Model](#model)
 - [Results](#results)